 An exemption is defined as being a release from the obligation to take a certain educational activity and/or to take a test of this module.
-At FIBS students can apply for exemptions at the beginning of the academic year.
+At FIBS students can apply for exemptions during the first four weeks of the semester.
 When a student requests an exemption this should fast-track his/her study progress and give the student the opportunity to focus more on other LA's of the study programme.